 - Others losing their respect for you

 - People not believing your excuses anymore (think “Boy Who Cried Wolf”)

 - Being seen (and treated) as unreliable

 Excuses are like band-aids.
-They are useful for protecting yourself while you address the issue underneath.
-But an excuse, like a band-aid, isn’t a solution to every problem, and won’t fix everything on its own.
+They protect you while you address the underlying issue.
+But an excuse, like a band-aid, isn’t a solution to every problem and won’t fix everything on its own.

-With that in mind, we can now move on to talk about how to actually deal with excuses, without beating ourselves up about them.
+With that in mind, we can now talk about how to deal with excuses directly without beating ourselves up about them.

 How Do I Overcome My Excuses?

 Okay, ready?
-How to overcome your excuses in just 5 steps.
-Here we go, let’s do this:
+How to overcome your excuses in just five steps.
+Here we go:

 - Quit being a lazy punk.

-- Buy a t-shirt that says “No Fear, No Limits, No Excuses.”
-The exact wording here is very important, because if the shirt says anything different, you may end up with fear or limits, which we don’t want.
+- Buy a t-shirt that says, “No Fear, No Limits, No Excuses.”
+The exact wording here is crucial because if the shirt says anything different, you may end up with fear or limits, which we don’t want.

 - Feel the excuses melt away from you as weakness hastily flees your body.